nigelterry/Citygram-Connector/README.md

 To add a new dataset, you can use existing files...copy/rename them.
 The files you need to generate will go in /models/.

 For example, lets add the 'Crash Data' for Cary.
 We will create models/CrashReportCary.php & models/CrimeMessage.php.
 The easiest way to start is to copy the Cary files PoliceReportCary & CrimeReports.
-They should be heavily commented by the time you read this.
+They are the best commented of the models.

 The full url for the Town of Cary endpoint is https://data.townofcary.org/explore/dataset/cpd-crash-incidents/api/?disjunctive.rdfeature&disjunctive.rdcharacter&disjunctive.rdclass&disjunctive.rdconfigur&disjunctive.rdsurface&disjunctive.rdcondition&disjunctive.lightcond&disjunctive.weather&disjunctive.trafcontrl&disjunctive.month&disjunctive.contributing_factor&disjunctive.vehicle_type&location=10,35.79992,-78.64599